lezgea/neyron-ai/README.md

-# DataRace AI
+# Neyron AI

-DataRace AI is a cutting-edge platform designed for data scientists and AI enthusiasts to compete in data-driven challenges.
+Neyron AI is a cutting-edge platform designed for data scientists and AI enthusiasts to compete in data-driven challenges.

 ## Table of Contents
 - [Installation](#installation)